 Step 3.
 In the “Image Information” page, select “Restore this system backup” and tick “Restore system to other location” in the bottom.

 Step 4.
 Specify the destination location to receive the server bare metal restore, and then click "Next” to continue.

 Step 5.
 In the “Operation Summary” page, preview the operation to be executed.
-Tick the "Universal Restore" option to ensure the system is bootable if you are restoring to dissimilar hardware.
+Tick the "Universal Restore" option to ensure the system is bootable if you are letting Windows Server Backup restore to different computer.
 Click "Start Restore" to start the restoration.

 In a short while, the process will be complete.
 Then you can start your server and enjoy it.